Global existence of weak solutions to viscoelastic phase separation: Part II Degenerate Case: Introduction

 Due to the conservation of the mixture the convection-diffusion equation describing the evolution of the volume fraction is of the Cahn-Hilliard-type.
 The latter contains a fourth order differential operator and does not obey a maximum principle, i.e.~in the case of regular potentials $\phi$ could leave the interval $[0,1]$.
 Therefore it is crucial to find a maximum-like principle to ensure that the volume fraction remains in the physically reasonable interval $[0,1]$.
 This leads to the case of singular potentials, such as the Flory-Huggins potential with the logarithmic behaviour and the degenerate mobilities.
-In other words, the viscoelastic phase separation model that is based on the singular potentials and/or degenerate mobilities better reflects important physical properties.\\
+In other words, the viscoelastic phase separation model that is based on the singular potentials and/or degenerate mobilities better reflects important physical properties.\\ {\cred In degenerate situations the main mathematical difficulty arises from losing a-priori control of the chemical potential and possible singularities of the potential.
+We refer to \cite{agosti_cahn-hilliard-type_2017, Boyer.1999, cances_two-phase_2019, dai_weak_2021, Elliott.1996, Grun.1995, jihui_degenerate_2020, liu_convective_2008,Passo1998}, where similar situations for the Cahn-Hilliard-type models are studied.}\\

 The main goal of this paper is to extend and generalize our recent results on the viscoelastic phase separation model with the regular potential \cite{Brunk.} by considering a \emph{singular potential and degenerate mobilities}.
 Our aim is to show \emph{existence of global weak solutions}.
 We should note that the model of Zhou et al.~\cite{Zhou.2006} has been already successfully used for numerical simulations of spinodal decomposition, see, e.g.~\cite{LukacovaMedvidova.2017}, \cite{Strasser.2018} for both regular and singular potentials, however the mathematical analysis was still open.
 Thus, the aim of the present paper is to fill this gap and present a rigorous analysis of the viscoelastic phase separation model in the case of a singular potential and degenerate mobilities. \\